 Although Diablo isn’t available on the Google Play Store, these titles do a great job at satisfying players’ never-ending need for loot.
-If you’re looking for something that plays at a faster pace, any of these five games will fit the bill.
+If you’re looking for something that plays at a faster pace, any of these games will fit the bill.

 Replace the demonic hordes of Diablo with mythical creatures from ancient Greek, Roman, and Chinese culture and you’ve got Titan Quest.
 During your 60-plus-hour campaign, you’ll stumble upon more than 100 items, fight 80 types of mythological enemies, and unlock hundreds of new character skills.